VadymMakohon/Movie-list-API/README.md

 # Movie List Application

 A simple web application that allows users to add and remove movies from a list.
-The movie details, including images, are fetched from the OMDB API, and the list is persisted in local storage.
+The movie details, including images, are fetched from The Movie Database (TMDb) website, and the list is persisted in local storage.

 ## Features